This Chinese Spring Rolls Recipe gives you crispy, golden perfection with a savory pork and veggie filling. Easy, homemade, and better than takeout!

 Heat oil in a deep pan or wok to 320°F (160°C).
 Gently place in small batches of spring rolls (don’t crowd the pan!).
 Fry until lightly golden, then remove.

-Now, here’s the trick: Increase the heat to 390°F (200°C) and fry them again for 10 seconds.
-This makes them extra crispy and golden brown—just like the restaurant kind!
+Here’s the secret move: crank the heat to 390°F (200°C) and give them one final 10-second fry.
+This makes them extra crispy and golden brown, just like the restaurant kind!

 Drain on a paper towel, and you’re ready to eat!